310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Chiaki %}
 Yep, yep!
 That counts for their knee joints too, so they have to move by bouncing.

-It’s exactly like wearing Japanese clothes, and you guys move about like rabbits, so it’s pretty similar to that, too.
+It’s exactly like wearing Japanese clothes, and you guys move about like rabbits, so we’re aligning with you, too.
 {% endbubble %}

 {% bubble Nazuna %}
-Ohh, so that’s why you decided on Jiangshi.
+Ohh, so *that’s* why you decided on Jiangshi.
 Thank you, I apologize for the concern we caused you~♪
 {% endbubble %}

 {% bubble Chiaki %}